PJF98/BayesianNetwork/README.md

 both with and without input values.
 The code for the model creation can be found in Pomegranate.py.

-Secondly I decided to simulation the process from scratch to see if the values given by the Pomegranate match the simulation.
+Secondly I decided to simulate the process from scratch to see if the values given by the Pomegranate match the simulation.
 They do indeed match and the code for this brute force simulation is found in Simulation.py.